Exclusive: Banks offer to help Sony offload battery unit - sources

 CEO Kazuo Hirai has pledged to rebuild Sony around gaming, digital imaging and mobile devices, while nurturing new businesses such as medical devices.
 He is axing 10,000 jobs, closing facilities and selling assets.
 Any disposals would be part of a broader "garage sale" by Japan's leading electronics groups that are hurting in weak markets and tight financing.

-Potential buyers for Sony Energy Devices Corp - founded in 1975 as Sony-Eveready, a joint venture with Union Carbide Corp DOWUNB.UL - could include Taiwan's Hon Hai Precision Industry (2317.TW) and BYD Co Ltd (1211.HK) (002594.SZ), a Chinese carmaker backed by billionaire investor Warren Buffett, said one of the sources.
-Hon Hai is also in negotiations to become rival TV maker Sharp Corp's (6753.T) biggest shareholder.
+Potential buyers for Sony Energy Devices Corp - founded in 1975 as Sony-Eveready, a joint venture with Union Carbide Corp - could include Taiwan's Hon Hai Precision Industry and BYD Co Ltd, a Chinese carmaker backed by billionaire investor Warren Buffett, said one of the sources.
+Hon Hai is also in negotiations to become rival TV maker Sharp Corp's biggest shareholder.

 FOREIGN INTEREST